Strides of Hope 2017-18

 Through this program, we hope to encourage people who are brand new to the world of endurance running as well as those who are experienced runners to make a physical and fiscal commitment to help provide a better future for underprivileged children in India and contribute towards development work.

-- A comprehensive marathon-training package (for full and half marathons) conducted by professional coaches from a Professional Training Organization and supported by experienced runners.
+- A comprehensive marathon-training package (for full and half marathons) conducted by experienced coaches and supported by experienced mentors.

-- Schedules for everyday training.
+- Schedules for weekly training.
 This will be a well-paced training program consisting of hard-training days, easy-training days, rest days, suggestions for cross-training, and more.

-- The opportunity to draw from the experience of coaches and past runners (mentors).
+- The opportunity to draw from the experience of coaches and past runners.

 - The opportunity to network with past marathoners and fellow runners in the local community.